AureumChaos/LEAP/docs/source/distributed.rst

 DistributedIndividual
 ^^^^^^^^^^^^^^^^^^^^^
-`DistributedIndividual` is a subclass of `Individual` that contains some additional state that may be useful for distributed fitness evaluations.
+`DistributedIndividual` is a subclass of `RobustIndividual` that contains some additional state that may be useful for distributed fitness evaluations.

 :uuid: is UUID assigned to that individual upon creation